michiganboy/data-dragon/README.md

 ## 📊 Output Files

-DataDragon produces the following output files:
+DataDragon automatically generates the following output files:

 - **output/tokens.json**: Cached authentication tokens
-- **output/summary-report.json**: JSON data that could be used for generating additional reports
+- **output/summary-report.json**: JSON report with detailed findings and statistics
 - **output/summary-report.csv**: CSV report of all detected risks with detailed context information
-- **output/reports/security-report.pdf**: PDF security report with visualizations (when using --pdf option)
+- **output/reports/security-report.pdf**: PDF security report with visualizations and risk analytics

-The CSV report includes:

-- User activity information
-- Detailed risk context
-- Login patterns
-- Risk factors explanations
-- Specific event details for each warning

-The CSV report is designed for easy import into spreadsheet applications for investigation and analysis.
+The reports provide different views of the same security findings:
+- **JSON**: Structured data for programmatic analysis or import into other tools
+- **CSV**: Tabular data for spreadsheet analysis and detailed investigation
+- **PDF**: Professional report with executive summary and visualization for presentation

 ## 🧠 Enhanced Risk Assessment System